frenchnat/bee-buzzing-energy/README.md

 Processed data used by the notebooks and R scripts are provided within this repository under `data/for_notebooks/` and `data/for_R/`.

 **Data citation**
-Rossi, N., Vallejo-Marín, M., & Nicholls, E. (2025). *Data and code for: First direct quantification of floral handling costs in bees* [Dataset].
+ (2025). *Data and code for: First direct quantification of floral handling costs in bees* [Dataset].
 Zenodo. https://doi.org/10.5281/zenodo.16877020

 ---